nephilim93/cfr_search/README.md

 ### 6) The page should display the term that is being searched.

-There's a callback in the router file '_title_callback' which will query the controller to dinamically show the term as the page title.
+There's a callback in the router file 'title_callback' which will query the controller to dinamically show the search term as the page title.

 ### 7) Search results should include the Title, a link to the article, and the extract for the article.

-To avoid doing multiple calls to Wikipedia, I first search for relevant articles, then get all the relevant IDs.
-I can then query Wiki for both URLs, extracts and map them inside the controller.
+To avoid doing multiple calls to Wikipedia, I search for relevant articles first and get all the relevant IDs.
+I can then query Wiki a couple of times to fetch all article URLs and extracts.
+The mapping of all 3 requests happens inside the controller.

 ### 8) Your module should include functional tests and relevant documentation.

 PHPUnit is now the standard for Drupal 8 testing.
-I created the class CfrSearchTests to implement some basic functional testing to check for page access, submit the form and get the results using the URL parameter.
+I created the class CfrSearchTests to implement some basic functional testing and check for page access, submit the form and get the results using the URL parameter.

 ### 9) Check the module into github.